 Each member of staff holds a recognised first aid certificate that specialises in care of babies and young children; these are renewed every three years.

 Although every effort is made to ensure your child is kept safe, accidents do happen.
-If a child is involved in an accident, emergency first aid treatment will be given, an assessment of the child’s condition made, and an account of the accident and treatment given will be recorded on an accident form.
-When you arrive to collect your child you will be informed of the accident and asked to read and sign the accident form.
+If a child is involved in an accident, emergency first aid treatment will be given, an assessment of the child’s condition made, and an account of the accident and treatment given will be recorded on 'Parents Zone'.
+When you arrive to collect your child you will be informed of the accident and asked to read and sign the accident form online.
 Should a child be involved in an accident that requires hospital treatment you will be informed immediately and arrangements made to meet you at the hospital.
 In all instances where it is felt necessary to take a child to hospital an ambulance will be called.
 Please inform Nursery staff if your child has had an accident at home.

 We are required by law to inform the relevant agencies of any concerns that we have about a child who is or may be at risk of harm.
 Should this occur you would be informed by the Nursery Manager of our concerns and the actions to be taken.
 Nursery staff will then support you and your child in anyway possible.
 All of the Nursery staff have received Child Protection training by the local Safe Guarding Board which is regularly renewed.

 Every effort is made to ensure the safety and well being of the children.
 We have finger guards and safety catches on the doors to prevent trapped fingers, safety covers on the power sockets, gates to prevent children leaving safe areas and a secure garden.
 Our premises are maintained regularly by the University Estates department.